GamingToastEVE/Sloth/README.md

 ## Features

-Sloth offers several modular systems that can be independently activated per server:
+Sloth offers several systems that can be used:

 ### 🛡️ Moderation System
 - Advanced user moderation capabilities